lancevalour/presentation/presentations/markdown/markdown.md

 [John Gruber](https://daringfireball.net/projects/markdown):
 > Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

-Markdown is a tool to help you write better documentation.
+Markdown is a tool to help you write better.

 ---

 # Where is it used
 - README
+    - Github
+    - Bitbucket
 - Blogging
+    - Jekyll
+    - Ghost
 - Documentation
+    - Confluence
+    - Read the Docs
+    - Github/Bitbucket Wiki
 - Presentation
+    - Remark.js (This presentation uses it)
+    - Reveal.js
 ---

 # Why bother
 - Focus on words, not formatting
     - Easy syntax
+    - Plain text
-  - Limited features :bowtie:
+    - Limited features
-  -

 - Version control

 - Platform independent

+- Easy for publishing

+- **Code syntax highlighting**

 ---